tomlouismurphy/guillotine/README.md

 -there is a glitch in the tradeHand function as a result of how I have written the code for employing an action card.
 Also applies to drawActions and rearrangeNobles.
 -need to write a function that, if the action deck runs out of cards, reshuffles the discardedActions array into the action deck.
--fix glitch where h3's can gain the class "clicked" -if I click an action card but no corresponding card in the queue the action card still discards -show point value of each noble on its card
+-fix glitch where h3's can gain the class "clicked" -show point value of each noble on its card